🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Market question: "Will Candidate X win the 2028 presidential election?"

-• If you believe the actual probability is 65%, buying YES at 52 cents is excellent value
+• Should you assess the true likelihood at 65%, acquiring YES at 52 cents represents strong value

-• If X wins: your YES shares pay $1 each — profit of 48 cents per share (92% return)
+• Should X prevail: your YES contracts settle at $1 each — yielding 48 cents per contract gain (92% upside)

 Real Example 2: Bitcoin Price